 What is Supplemental Security Income?

 Supplemental security income (SSI) is a federal income supplement program that is funded by general tax revenues.
 SSI provides monthly cash assistance payments to eligible people to help meet basic needs for food, shelter, and clothing.
 You must meet specific criteria in order to qualify for SSI.
-The Law Offices of Steinhardt, Siskind and Associates, LLC have extensive experience helping individuals navigate the complex rules and procedures involved in determining eligibility for an SSI claim.
+The Law Offices of Steinhardt, Siskind and Lieberman, LLC have extensive experience helping individuals navigate the complex rules and procedures involved in determining eligibility for an SSI claim.
 Our accomplished Glen Burnie social security disability lawyers can assist you in matters such as completing the necessary forms, explaining the process of applying, and filing an appeal if you are denied benefits.

 Who is Eligible for SSI?